 mentally or spiritually.
 Find it and give it to yourself.

-to be a martyr.
+You don't need to be a martyr.
 Figure out a way to get the help you need, even just a step in the right direction.
-That will give you the momentum to take another
+That will give you the momentum

 2. Make it a habit to tune into yourself as often as possible throughout your day.

-easier to do in the course of the day, but most of us don't do it.
+is usually easier to do in the course of the day, but most of us don't do it.
 We get hooked on the adrenaline of rushing.
-But you'll be better at your job if
+But you'll be better at your

 How to become more present?
 Just take a deep breath and let it flood your body with well-being.
 Breathe in calm, breathe out stress.
 Shift out of